 The "UK" and the words "THE UNIVERSITY OF KENTUCKY" are both trademarked.

-The words "College of Agriculture cannot be altered.
+The words "College of Agriculture, Food and Environment" cannot be altered.
 Refer to the university manual for details.

 Do I Need to Use the Cooperative Extension Service logo with the UKAg secondary logo?